BrachistochroneProblem

 % x_end – result value

-function x_end = IterationFunction(x_start,factor,iteration_nmb)
+function x_end = IterationFunction(x_start,iteration_nmb)

 .